-1-Emerging Candidate: The teacher candidate: The teacher candidate is able to articulate the necessary knowledge, but does not demonstrate in performance.
+Standard 5: Positive Classroom Environment.
+The teacher candidate uses an understanding of individual/group motivation and behavior to create a learning environment that encourages active engagement in learning, positive social interaction, and self-motivation.
+O-The teacher candidate does not possess the necessary knowledge, therefore, the standard is not evident or is incorrect in performance.
+1-Emerging Candidate: The teacher candidate is able to articulate the necessary knowledge, but does not demonstrate in performance.
+2-Developing Candidate: The teacher candidate is able to articulate the necessary knowledge and demonstrates in performance with some success.
+3-Skilled Candidate: The teacher candidate is able to articulate the necessary knowledge and effectively demonstrates in performance.
+Expected level of performance by the end of the student teaching semester.
 4- Exceeding Candidate: The teacher candidate adapts and develops the lesson according to the teaching environment/ student response (all descriptors in the skilled candidate (3) column must be met as well as at least one descriptor below): Lacks strategies for monitoring student behavior.
 Students are not able to learn because the classroom environment is not conducive.
 Unequipped to appropriately respond to student misbehavior, resulting in frustration.
 Demonstrates hostility toward some students.
 Lacks knowledge of the school's system for behavior.
 Explains strategies for monitoring student behavior.
 Describes strategies to minimize disruptions.
 Plans to communicate expectations to maintain a safe learning environment.
 Describes strategies for building relationships with students, but does not demonstrate in practice.
 Accurately describes the behavior system implemented at the school.
 Inconsistently monitors and responds to behavior.
 Uses strategies to minimize disruptions to the learning environment.
 Behavior occasionally distracts other students from learning.
 Reacts to student behavior in the moment without clearly communicating expectations in advance.
 Demonstrates a positive rapport with most students in the classroom.
 Uses the vocabulary and structure of the school's system for behavior.
 Monitors student behavior and intervenes as needed.
 Utilizes varied management and/or organizational strategies to minimize disruptions to the learning environment.
 Plans, communicates, and implements developmentally appropriate expectations to maintain a safe learning environment.
 Displays a strong relationship and rapport with individual students that promotes a positive learning environment.
 Comfortably uses the vocabulary and structure of the school's system for behavior.
 Candidate proactively intercepts student misbehavior or distraction.
 Facilitates an environment that supports student self-monitoring to maximize instructional time and student learning.
 Seeks feedback from students on his or her teaching, strategies, classroom, etc.